 SGTI invitations

-Our partner association SGTI has invited us to two events:
+Our partner association SGTI has invited us to one event:

 – 18 April 2026: Tour of the gypsum mine with the Schleitheim tunnel railway, including a lecture on Swiss mines by author Roger Widmer